Office Hours

 I am a very active scholar and always have numerous projects in progress.
 However, my biggest undertakings right now are:

 1. Finalizing an interactive Arc GIS map of the anchorholds of the Northwest Atlantic.
-I have been working on this project since 2015, and am nearing completion of the trial run.
+I have been working on this project since 2015, and now that I have a new colleague, Justin Wigard, who is a Digital Humanities expert, it is finally nearing completion.
+(Thanks, Justin!)

 3. Editing the The Palgrave Encyclopedia of Medieval Women’s Writing in the Global Middle Ages (with Diane Watt and Liz Herbert McAvoy).
 This will encompass hundreds of women from all around the globe.

-7. A new book project on solitary sexuality from the Classical period through the late Middle Ages.
+5. A new book project on solitary sexuality/auto eroticism from the Classical period through the late Middle Ages.

-I also have several edited collections and various monographs in progress.
+I also have several edited collections and various monographs in progress and under contract.
 They span materiality, CRT and monasticism, and queer sex and solitaries.

 Courses include the regularly offered Modern Grammar, History of the English Language, and Introduction to Linguistics.
 Special topics courses, such as Old English (Language), Middle English (Language), Gender & Language, Syntax and Argumentation, etc. are offered as available in my schedule.
 Most of my personal focus is in the area of morpho-syntax, as you can see, but I occasionally dabble in sociolinguistics as intersections with gender, race, and sexuality.